RealSalmon/parameter-rando/README.md

 primary motivation for this project.

 ### Installation
-1. Create a new CloudFormation with the template at cloud-formation.yml.
+1. Create a new CloudFormation stack with the template at cloud-formation.yml.
 2. Profit.

 ### Usage
 1. Place a parameter of type ```AWS::SSM::Parameter::Value<String>``` in your CloudFormation template.
-This parameter should references the Parameter Rando key in Parameter Store (this is defined when you install Parameter Rando, and defaults to ```parameter-rando```)
+This parameter should reference the Parameter Rando key in Parameter Store (this is defined when you install Parameter Rando, and defaults to ```parameter-rando```)
 2. Use that parameter wherever you need a value that will frequently change.